WHAT IS A TRADEMARK?

 You can also trademark a description that is not typically associated with a product or service so along as the description is not misleading and original coined terms that don’t have a dictionary definition.

 Business and company names that are too descriptive, using words or practices that are commonly used do not usually qualify and make for weaker marks in any event.

-Examples of well-known trade-marks include the CBC logo, Molson’s “I am Canadian” slogan, and the Vancouver Canucks logo and name that appears in the player’s jerseys.
+Examples of well-known trademarks include the CBC logo, Molson’s “I am Canadian” slogan, and the Vancouver Canucks logo and name that appears in the player’s jerseys.
 As you know, these logos, names and slogans are synonymous with a brand's identity.

-Registration of your trade-mark gives you the exclusive right to use the mark across Canada for 15 years, renewable every 15 years thereafter.
-If you wish to apply for a trade-mark in other countries, you must apply to the country in which you seek registration.
+Registration of your trademark gives you the exclusive right to use the mark across Canada for 15 years, renewable every 15 years thereafter.
+If you wish to apply for a trademark in other countries, you must apply to those countries.

 - Musician and music producer handling litigation files and entertainment contract

 ALTMAN & COMPANY | Business and Entertainment Law Suite #202 – 2245 West Broadway Ave., Vancouver BC V6K 2E4 | 604-563-1191 | email@example.com